hongtranthianh/WorldBank-API-Data-Dashboard/README.md

 Data was pulled directly from the [World Bank API](https://documents.worldbank.org/en/publication/documents-reports/api), clean the data in the back-end using pandas ([wrangle_data.py](https://github.com/hongtranthianh/WorldBank-Data-Dashboard/blob/main/wrangling_scripts/wrangle_data.py)) and then display the results on the front-end ([index.html](https://github.com/hongtranthianh/WorldBank-Data-Dashboard/blob/main/myapp/templates/index.html)).

-Output is a functioning flask app deployed in local host successfully like this screenshort:
+The output is a functioning flask app that was deployed in local host successfully
 <p ><img src="Images/main-page.png" alt="image" ></p>

 ## File Structure <a name="files"></a>